symentis/grails-audit-logging-plugin/README.md

 Please add integration tests for new features to the audit-test application.

 ## Contributors
-Special thanks to all the contributors to the project (in alphabetical order):
+Special thanks to all the contributors (in alphabetical order):

 	Aaron Long
 	Aldrin